bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b-SMD/docs/README.md

 7. Repeat this process for both parts.

 Please note, that it typically takes a week or two to get the parts ordered and into your parts library for use.
 So I like to order these parts in batches enough to place a few orders.

-JLCPCB will order and assemble most of the parts for this project.
-There are a few parts that you will need to order yourself and solder at the end.
-Here is a list of the additional parts to order:

-1. 2 Headers 20-Pin Single Row for the Daisy Seed.
-I used these from [Amazon](https://www.amazon.com/dp/B09MYBZZKZ)
-2. 4 Pots.
-These are the ones I used [Tayda B10k](https://www.taydaelectronics.com/tayda-10k-ohm-linear-taper-potentiometer-spline-shaft-pcb-mount-rv16196.html)
-3. 4 Knobs for the POTS.
-These are the ones I used in various colors from [Tayda](https://www.taydaelectronics.com/knurled-aluminum-yellow-knob-2845.html)
-4. 2 Leds (3mm Any Color).
-These are the one I used from [Amazon](https://www.amazon.com/dp/B07QXR5MZB)
-5. 2 Led Holders (for the enclosure).
-These are the ones I used from [Amazon](https://www.amazon.com/gp/product/B083Q9QMN4)
-6. 1 or 2 Footswitches.
-These are the ones I used from [Amazon](https://www.amazon.com/dp/B08TBTWDYV)

 ## 4. Order the Assembled PCBs from JLCPCB